 DMG comes in a liquid and the dosage is right on the label, and the dosage is also marked on the dropper which is included.
 Vetri-DMG Liquid is available for use in small animals and exotics.
 Each drop contains 5 mg of DMG.

-The dosage for birds is: 1 drop per 100 grams body weight.
+According to the label dosing, the dosage for birds is: 1 drop per 100 grams body weight.
 This is given BID as a loading dose, for two weeks, then once a day.
-The liquid may also be used for dogs and cats: for animals:
+The liquid may also be used for dogs and cats:

 up to 25 lbs: give 0.5 ml daily